 But wait, there's more!
 Not only are these trainers going to demonstrate how they've taken this unwanted horse and turned it around into a willing, working companion, we said they're going to be judged on their work.
-And with this judgement comes recognition and a prize - a prize of $4,000 to be exact.
-Runner-up will also claim a purse of $1,500 in additon to the appropriate bragging rights.
+And with this judgement comes recognition and a prize - a cash prize!
+This year, we are pleased to annouce that the cash prizes will be increased over prior years - across the board!
+As always, these prizes come complete with the appropriate bragging rights.

-Oh, but wait... there's more.
-After the dust settles and the applause has died off, we're going to have ourselves a horse auction.
-And as fate would have it, we happen to have 12 horses, fresh off of training, ready to go home with the highest bidder.
+Oh, but wait... there's MORE.
+After the dust settles and the applause has died off, we're going to have ourselves a silent horse auction to give everyone a chance to talk to the trainers, meet the horses, and make sure they see the horse they want.
+And as fate would have it, we happen to have horses, fresh off of training, ready to go home with the highest bidder.

 Would you like to bid on one of these horses?
 We really hope you do!
 But before you get all excited about the potential of adopting one of these fine animals, we ask that you pre-qualify.
 And how do you do that?
 It's easy:

 - Contact the trainer working with the horse in question.
-Their contact information will be posted on their "blog" page.
-If it's not yet up, it should be up shortly.
+Their contact information will be posted on their "blog" page and on the bio page.
+If it's not yet up, it should be up shortly after the horses and trainers begin to be paired in mid-April.
 Otherwise, if you can't wait, please contact the Rescue and we can get you contact information.

 - If you like what you see with regards to the horse, then please contact the Rescue to arrange a time to meet.
 Prospective adopters are interviewed face to face (no application) and a farm inspection is set up so that we can check out the place where the adopted animal will be kept.
 Check out our Adoption Guidelines for qualifications.